fluid-project/infusion-docs/LocalizationInThePreferencesFramework.md

 ### PrefsEditorLoader

-All versions of preferences editors (separated panel, full page with preview and full page without preview) are instances of a "PrefsEditorLoader" components.
+All versions of preferences editors (separated panel, full page with preview and full page without preview) are instances of a "PrefsEditorLoader" component.
 The PrefsEditorLoader coordinates the work of its three subcomponents: MessageLoader, TemplateLoader and PrefsEditor.
 In particular, the PrefsEditorLoader

 - parses and assembles JSON strings loaded by the MessageLoader,
 - runs the assembled JSON through the [message resolver](http://wiki.fluidproject.org/display/docs/fluid.messageResolver) to create the lookup function, and